bab3l/go-netbox/docs/Module.md

 ### NewModule

-`func NewModule(id int32, url string, displayUrl string, display string, device BriefDevice, moduleBay NestedModuleBay, moduleType BriefModuleType, created NullableTime, lastUpdated NullableTime, ) *Module`
+`func NewModule(id int32, url string, display string, device BriefDevice, moduleBay NestedModuleBay, moduleType BriefModuleType, created NullableTime, lastUpdated NullableTime, ) *Module`

 NewModule instantiates a new Module object
 This constructor will assign default values to properties that have it defined,